oun/gcp-instances-scheduler/terraform/examples/full/README.md

 # Terraform Start Stop Scheduler

-This example module schedule instances to start at 8AM and stop at 8PM (Bangkok timezone) on Monday to Friday.
-Cloud functions can start and stop Compute Engine instance, GKE node pools and SQL instances in the project `scheduled_project_id` that specified in start and stop message.
+This example schedules Compute Engine instances, Cloud SQL instances and GKE node pools in the project `scheduled_project_id` to start at 8AM and stop at 8PM (Bangkok timezone) on Monday to Friday.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs